Top 10 Long Island Beaches

 Founded in 1929, Jones Beach State Park is one of the most famous Long Island beaches.
 It’s known for its 4-mile long boardwalk, 6 miles of sandy oceanfront beach, historic bathhouses and Memorial Day Weekend air show, which draws hundreds of thousands of visitors every year.
 And a summer on Long Island would not be complete without catching at least one concert at Jones Beach Theater.

 The park is split into “fields” based on the closest parking lot.
 The boardwalk stretches from Field 2 to Field 6, along which you will find concession stands, playgrounds, a mini golf course and many tennis, basketball and shuffleboard courts.
 Field 10 is home to fishing piers and a full-service bait and tackle shop, and it is a launching spot for kayaks and sailboards.
-Ocean swimming is available at several lifeguarded locations, and for those prefer calmer waters Zach’s Bay (located near Fields 5 and 6) is also watched.
+Ocean swimming is available at several lifeguarded locations, and for those prefer calmer waters Zach’s Bay (located near Fields 5 and 6) is also patrolled by lifeguards.

 Nickerson Beach Park, Lido Beach